Bru-sic/Module_19_Blockchain_Wallets/README.md

 # Output Screen Shots
-The screen shots below are of a payment may with the Krypto Jobs App of 4.5 Hours to Jo, who charges 0.19 ETH per hour, making a total of 0.855 ETH due in wages.
+The screen shots below are of a payment made to Jo via the Krypto Jobs App for 4.5 Hours of professional fintech services.
+Jo charges 0.19 ETH per hour, making a total of 0.855 ETH due in wages.
 Jo's (TO) Ethereum Address is 0x4B24C82F5D995D1BC4D861A0D2927e3A84Aba8dC.
 The client's (SENDER) Ethereum Address is 0xa6f59e711F83B35641214757B4ea4aF9f019DBaC.

 ---